The Organic Center and Foundation for Food & Agriculture Research announce $2.4 million in funding for 2023-2024 organic outreach and research

 These funds – half to be awarded this year and half in 2024 – will support several projects through two distinct initiatives, the Organic Training for Agricultural Professionals Prize and the Research Grants Program award, over the next three years.

-“The value of organic research and an open channel of information exchange cannot be underestimated,” said Dr. Amber Sciligo, Director of Science Programs for The Organic Center.
+“The value of organic research and an open channel of information exchange cannot be underestimated,” said Dr. Amber Sciligo, PhD, Director of Science Programs for The Organic Center.
 “Research, training, and technical support are the foundations of any strong agricultural system.
 Our continued collaboration with FFAR matches support dollar-for-dollar for selected projects that help expand information sharing and advance critical research on organic farming practices and climate change.”

 “Transitioning to organic farming requires reliable, research-based information farmers can trust to address a broad range of production, marketing and other challenges,” said Dr. LaKisha Odom, FFAR scientific program director for Soil Health.
 “FFAR’s partnership with The Organic Center is a two-fold investment that both expands the reach of successful organic education and outreach projects to reach new farmers and supports research that will help future organic farmers remain resilient and profitable in the face of climate, agronomic and socioeconomic challenges.”